Kwanelehadeb/AWS-Re-Start-Journey/projects/AWS chatbot/Ec2Quizbot.md

 ---

-## What I built — Part 1: Basic chatbot
+## What we built — Part 1: Basic chatbot
 To get comfortable with Lex, I started with a single-purpose bot focused on Amazon S3.

 Key steps: